 Wang Xizhi’s calligraphy, including “Ranteijo”, was highly valued during his lifetime and was the object of collection among the aristocrats, but in fact, it seems that not a single true copy has survived.

-In addition to being gradually lost due to wars and natural disasters, 300 years after the death of Wang Xizhi, the Tang dynasty who loved his calligraphy Taejong so bad The main reason is that the emperor (598-649) thoroughly collected them and buried them together with the Ranteijo when he passed away.
+In addition to being gradually lost due to wars and natural disasters, 300 years after the death of Wang Xizhi, the Tang dynasty who loved his calligraphy Taejong The main reason is that the emperor (598-649) thoroughly collected them and buried them together with the Ranteijo when he passed away.
 However, Emperor Taizong commissioned excellent calligraphers to make “copies” such as copies and rubbed copies of works such as “Lanting Cho” and gave them to his subjects, and Wang Xizhi’s advanced calligraphy was passed down to future generations.
 It’s decided.

 The special exhibition “Wang Xizhi and Rantei Cho” was planned to commemorate the 20th anniversary of the collaborative project between the Tokyo National Museum and the Calligraphy Museum.
 Paintings and calligraphy that show the influence of these works are exhibited in both museums.